With all the different types of franchises available these days, are there certain ones you’d never consider buying?

 “Just as RTO customers are frequently confused about the nature of the rental agreement they have entered into, they also are shocked to learn that failure to make timely payments or return the property could result in these criminal charges.”

-“Someone” Needs To Own These Types Of Franchises!
+“Someone” Needs To Own These Rental Franchise Businesses!

 Yada, yada, yada.

 “C’mon, Joel.
-You’re an expert.
-Somebody has to do it.
+You’re a expert.
+You know that somebody has to do it.
 Someone needs to provide options for people of low-means.”

-Does that mean “someone” needs to charge 2-3 times the price of a sectional or a television?
+Does that mean “someone” needs to charge (at least) 2-3 times the price of a sectional or a television?

 Blah, blah, blah.